onepanelio/core-docs/docs/reference/workspaces/templates.md

 The comments in the YAML above should provide most of the information about the setup.

-The key points here are
+The key points here are:

 * We can have multiple containers running on the same workspace
 * The `ports` section can be thought of as a mapping for `routes` to use